ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 ```
 {: pre}

-## Adding prefix filters with the API
+## Adding prefix filters to a connection with the API
 {: #adding-prefix-filters-api}
 {: api}